Introduction to Certificates

 Extensions - Additional fields that extend the X.509 spec.

-Validity Dates - The time period for which the certificate can be used.
+Validity Period - The dates from which and to which the certificate can be used.

 Serial Number - The issuer-specific identifier of the certificate.